CLAIMANT PRIVACY NOTICE

 In the event you are an authorised representative acting on behalf of a claimant and you disclose any or all of the Personal Data listed above relating to the claimant, it is your responsibility not only to produce a Letter of Authority signed by the claimant but also to ensure that the claimant is aware you are submitting his or her Personal Data and would not object to the processing of his or her Personal Data by the ICCL for the purposes set out in this Notice.
 Where possible, you should draw his or her attention to the content of this Notice.

 Personal Identification Data

 We may also (where appropriate) ask you for personal identification to verify the accuracy of the Personal Data received from the third party sources listed above.

 We may also collect additional Personal Data from you when you correspond with us in the context of the ICCL administering your claim (for example by email, telephone or by post) or when you submit queries or messages to the ICCL through the website contact form.

 We collect information about your computer browser (some of which constitutes Personal Data) including your IP address and other information derived from cookies used on this website.
 Please see our Cookies Policy for further information.

 HOW & WHY WE PROCESS YOUR PERSONAL INFORMATION

 The following details the legal bases on and purposes for which we collect and process your Personal Data:

 We will primarily use your Personal Data to contact you and issue compensation to you if you are a claimant eligible for compensation under the Investor Compensation Act 1998.

-We may also use your Personal Data to determine the level of contributions payable to you, to collect payments from failed investments firms under, and as otherwise necessary for the performance of the ICCL's duties under the Investor Compensation Act 1998.
+We may also use your Personal Data for the performance of the ICCL's duties under the Investor Compensation Act 1998.